April 15, 2021

 AlmaLinux Support Outlook

-Since AlmaLinux 8 is a downstream rebuild of RHEL 8, CloudLinux promises patches and maintenance for AlmaLinux that align with the RHEL 8 lifecycle.
-This means AlmaLinux will be actively maintained until 2029.
+Since AlmaLinux is a fork of RHEL 8, patches and maintenance of AlmaLinux align with the RHEL lifecycle.
+This means AlmaLinux 8 will be actively maintained until 2029, and AlmaLinux 9 will be actively maintained until 2032.

 AlmaLinux Migration Considerations